 Discuss the terms in advance to avoid those awkward conversations later.
 Don’t ever put your friend in a spot or be rude about borrowing her clothes.
 The idea is to keep this fashion swapping thing going on for years.

 This is a tough one and it feels almost unthinkable.
 Who in their right mind would wear the very same outfit they wore to the last year’s party?
 But let’s think again.
 Is it really such a faux pas?

 I hate to break this but nobody will remember what you wore last year, or the year before.
 It’s nothing personal against your outfit but people don’t tend to think about things like this.

 I have been to many events in one and the same Whyred Little Black Dress and, while it’s painstakingly stylish, it’s also kind of invisible.
 People tend to remember me and not what I wore.
 And that’s the whole purpose of creating a personal style, in my opinion.

 Coco Chanel said: “Dress shabbily and they remember the dress; dress impeccably and they remember the woman”.
 I think she was really onto something!

-Just add different jewelry, shoes and bag.
+Just style your lovely dress with different jewelry, shoes and bag.
 Style your hair differently and wear different makeup.
 If last year you were all about the red lip, go this year for a smokey eye.
 Nobody will know that it’s the same dress making a comeback!
 You can go as glam as you want or keep it understated.

 Share your best sustainable holiday party styling tips in the comments below.
 I am curious to hear how you manage to look so amazing every year!

-I am wishing you a really lovely festive season wherever you are celebrating!
+I am wishing you a really lovely festive season!